ooichianni/Intel_SD_Training/Readme_sd_training.md

 **(A) Introduction to open-source simulator iverilog**
 >Course Website -> https://vsdiat.com/course_content?uniqueid=20220801054525
-1. Simulator
+1. Simulator --> Will using iverilog for this training onwards
-Tool for checking RTL design (implementation of spec) by simulating the design --> Will using iverilog for this training onwards
+Tool for checking RTL design (implementation of spec) by simulating the design (looks for changes on the input signals and output is evaluated.
+If no changes in input then output also will not have any changes)
 - Design: Verilog codes which has the intended functionality to meet with the required specifications
-- TestBench: setup to apply stimulus (test_vectirs) to the design to checks its functionality by observe the outputs whether obeys to the spec of the design
+- TestBench (TB): setup to apply stimulus (test_vectirs) to the design to checks its functionality by observe the outputs whether obeys to the spec of the design
+Design+Test Bench --> iverilog --> vcd file (value chnage dump format-looking for changes in value) -> gtkwave (this use to view output)